romkalan/The-Escape/README.md

 This is training app-game on SpriteKit from other opensource project

-In this game you can shoot in the direction of the vector with touch on screen and destroy the enemies
+In this game you must escape a space with zombies trying to catch you

-There i use touches methods and work with vector direction
+There i use touches methods and work with camera

 ## Records